CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/Performance-Opt/performance-optimization.md

 Note, there are several timings that were obtained using 8 nodes.
 The 288 cpu timings were fully utilizing the 36 pe nodes using 8x36 = 288 cpus, and different NPCOLxNPROW options were used 16x18 and 18x16.
 The 256 cpu timings were obtained using a NPCOLxNPROW configuration of 16x16.
 This benchmark configuration doesn't fully utilize all of the cpus/node, so the efficiency per node is lower, and the cost is higher.
-It is best to select the NPCOLxNPROW settings that fully utilize all of the CPUs available as specified in the SBATCH commands
+It is best to select the NPCOLxNPROW settings that fully utilize all of the CPUs available as specified in the SBATCH commands.

 ```
 #SBATCH --nodes=8
 #SBATCH --ntasks-per-node=36
 ```

+The scaling efficiency using 5 nodes of 36 cpus/node =  180 cpus was 84%.
+The scaling efficiency dropped to 68% when using 8 nodes of 36 cpus/node = 288 cpus.

 Figure 4.
 Scaling per Node on C5n.9xlarge Compute Nodes (18 cpu/node)